After Sophie the Giraffe mold, should you ditch kids' rubber toys?

 "First of all, it's important to know that 'Sophie la girafe' is composed of 100 percent natural rubber, so the cleaning instructions have to be carefully respected.
 As indicated on the packaging and in an explanatory leaflet inside the packaging, we recommend to clean the surface of 'Sophie la girafe' with a damp cloth.
 It should not be immersed in the water nor rinsed off, to prevent water from getting inside, as she may become damaged."

-The Calisson spokesperson added that neither Dana Chianese nor Stephanie Opera, the sources who shared their Sophie horror stories with Good Housekeeping, have been in contact with the company.
-Stephanie Opera could not be reached by NBC News, and Dana Chianese did not return a message left by NBC News for comment.
+The Calisson spokesperson added that neither Dana Chianese nor Stephanie Oprea, the sources who shared their Sophie horror stories with Good Housekeeping, have been in contact with the company.
+Oprea could not be reached by NBC News, and Dana Chianese did not return a message left by NBC News for comment.

 Calisson insists that the mold depicted in the photos could not be caused only by a child's saliva.